DevaPalasingam/Star-Wars-RPG/README.md

 ## Built With

-Html, CSS, Javascript, and Jquery
+Html, CSS, Javascript, and jQuery

 ## Acknowledgments